nibeditans/Employee-Attrition-Analysis-On-IBM-HR-Data/README.md

 These insights can guide HR departments in tailoring retention strategies for specific roles, departments, and educational backgrounds.

 That's it!
 I've already added clear explanations inside the notebook itself, there shouldn't be any issues on understing the concepts.

-Feel free to customize this `README.md` further to align with your personal style or any additional details you'd like to include.